-I am a limited company contractor operating outside IR35 - how are the proposed changes likely to affect me?
+I am a limited company contractor operating outside IR35 - how are the IR35 changes likely to affect me?

-Currently, you determine your tax status – the Agency and Client have very little to do with this.
-But, from April 2020 it will become the Client’s responsibility to assess and determine your status.
+Up until April 2021, you determined your tax status – the Agency and Client had very little to do with this.
+But, from 6th April 2021, it is the Client’s responsibility to assess and determine your status.

 This will mean one of two things:

-- Outside IR35 – you’ll carry on as you are now via your Limited Company (PSCs)
+Outside IR35 – you carry on as you are now via your Limited Company (PSCs)

 How is the review process likely to work and will I input?